Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the

 \subsection{Material}

 The surface measured by TRHEPD in the present work is Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$ \cite{Shirasawa_PRL_2007_SION,SHIRASAWA2009_PRB_SiON,Mizuno_SurfSci_2017_SiON}.
 Figure \ref{FIG-SION-STRUCTURE} shows a side view of the structure reported in references ~\cite{Shirasawa_PRL_2007_SION,SHIRASAWA2009_PRB_SiON,Mizuno_SurfSci_2017_SiON}.
 The $z$ axis is chosen to be perpendicular to the surface.
 The top view is found, for example, in Fig.1(c) of Ref.\cite{Mizuno_SurfSci_2017_SiON}.
-We restricted ourselves to the analysis of the TRHEPD data in the one-beam condition (See Sec.~\ref{SEC-MEASUREMENT}) which is sensitive only to the atomic coordinates perpendicular to the surface, $z$.
+We restricted ourselves to the analysis of the TRHEPD data in the one-beam condition (see Sec.~\ref{SEC-MEASUREMENT}) which is sensitive only to the atomic coordinates perpendicular to the surface, $z$.
 The notation of the atomic sites in Fig. \ref{FIG-SION-STRUCTURE}, such as O1, Si1 and O2, follows that in Ref.~\cite{Mizuno_SurfSci_2017_SiON}.
 The $z$ coordinates of the sites are denoted as $z_1({\rm O1})$, $z_2({\rm Si1)}$, $z_3({\rm O2)}$, $z_4({\rm Si2)}$, $z_5({\rm N)}$, $z_6({\rm Si3)}$, $z_7({\rm C1)}$, $z_8({\rm C2)}$, $z_{9}({\rm Si4)}$, $z_{10}({\rm Si5)}$, and $z_{11}({\rm C3)}$ in the descending order ($z_1 > z_2 > .... > z_{11}$).

 The preparation of the sample (of size $5 \times 10 \, {\rm mm}^2$) was as follows.
 The epitaxial SiON layer was grown on an on-axis 4H-SiC(0001) substrate \cite{Shirasawa_PRL_2007_SION}.
-The substrate was initially etched by hydrogen gas under atmospheric pressure at 1623K for 15 min to clean and atomically smoothen the surface \cite{NAKAGAWA2003_PRL_SiC}, and subsequently exposed to nitrogen gas at the same temperature.
-Oxygen gas was not intentionally introduced in this experiment but may have been mixed in the reactant as an impurity and/or through small leaks.
+The substrate was initially etched with hydrogen gas under atmospheric pressure at 1623K for 15 min to clean and atomically smoothen the surface \cite{NAKAGAWA2003_PRL_SiC}, and subsequently exposed to nitrogen gas at the same temperature.
+Oxygen gas was not intentionally introduced in this experiment but may have been mixed in the reactant as an impurity.
 Samples were then transferred to the TRHEPD measurement chamber and further annealed (973 K, 60 min) in UHV (less than $1.0 \times 10^{-7}$ Pa) to remove surface contamination.